adamyy/algo/README.md

 # algo

-Algorithm notes and solutions for algorithm questions from CTCI and leetcode.
+when i hate to be complete trash at technical interviews

 ### basics

-- Code grabbed from [Programming Notebook by jparkie](https://github.com/jparkie/Programming-Notebook) for quick reference lookup.
+- sample code grabbed from [Programming Notebook by jparkie](https://github.com/jparkie/Programming-Notebook) for quick reference lookup.
 Full credit to [jparkie](https://github.com/jparkie).

 ### questions

-- Arrays and Strings

-- HashMaps and HashTables

-- LinkedLists

-- Stacks and Queues
+- algorithm questions grabbed from CTCI and Leetcode.

-- Trees

-- Graphs

-- Dynamic Programming
+### classics

+- some topics that has a classic name to it (i think)